atsushieno/uapmd/README.md

 `uapmd-service` works as a virtual MIDI device service that can receive platform UMP inputs (and most likely MIDI 1.0 inputs, translated) to control plugins.
 -->

+## License and Dependencies

+Sources in this repository are released under the MIT license.

+There are third-party (and first party) dependency libraries:

+- travesty
+- choc
+- libremidi
+- cmidi2
+- lv2kit
+- vst3_public_sdk
+- miniaudio
+- cxxopts
+- saucer
+- webaudio-controls